19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 4/Passwall.md

 You can morph the earth that you touch.
 Any non-magical material bends to your will, you can morph the material on the order of forming a 5 foot radius 100 foot long cylinder tube through the ground.

-*Note: The terrain stays this way permanently*
+*Note: The terrain stays this way permanently*.

 ---
 *Upcast: The length of the tube doubles per spell level.*